Breaking the coherence barrier: A new theory for compressed sensing: Recovery of wavelet coefficients from Fourier samples

 \section{Recovery of wavelet coefficients from Fourier samples}

-Fourier sampling with wavelets as the sparsity system is a fundamentally important reconstruction problem in compressed sensing, with numerous applications ranging from medical imaging (e.g.\ MRI, X-ray CT via the Fourier slice theorem) to seismology and interferometry.
-We consider only the one-dimensional case for simplicity, since the extension to higher dimensions is conceptually straightforward.
-The incoherence properties can be described as follows. \thm{ Let $U \in \cB(l^2(\bbN))$ be the matrix corresponding to the Fourier/wavelets system described in \S \ref{ss:Four_wave}.
-Then $\mu(U) \geq \omega | \hat{\Phi}(0) |^2$, where $\omega$ is the sampling density and $\Phi$ is the corresponding scaling function.
-Furthermore, $\mu(P^{\perp}_N U) , \mu(U P^{\perp}_N ) = \ord{N^{-1}}$ as $N \rightarrow \infty$. }
+As noted, Fourier sampling with wavelet sparsity is a important reconstruction problem in CS, with numerous applications ranging from medical imaging to seismology and interferometry.
+Here we consider the Fourier sampling basis $\{ \psi_j \}_{j \in \bbN}$ and wavelet reconstruction basis $\{ \varphi_j \}_{j \in \bbN}$ (see \S \ref{Setup} for a formal definition) with the infinite matrix $U$ as in (\ref{U_inf_dim}).
+The incoherence properties can be described as follows. \thm{ Let $U \in \cB(l^2(\bbN))$ be the matrix from (\ref{inf_U}) corresponding to the Fourier/wavelets system described in \S \ref{ss:Four_wave}.
+Then $\mu(U) \geq \omega$, where $\omega$ is the sampling density, and $\mu(P^{\perp}_N U) , \mu(U P^{\perp}_N ) = \ord{N^{-1}}$. }

 Thus, Fourier sampling with wavelet sparsity is indeed globally coherent, yet asymptotically incoherent.
 This result holds for essentially any wavelet basis in one dimension (see \cite{Jones2013Incoherence} for the multidimensional case).
-To recover wavelet coefficients, we now apply a multilevel sampling strategy.
-This raises the question: how do we design this strategy, and how many measurements are required?
+To recover wavelet coefficients, we seek to appl a multilevel sampling strategy, which raises the question: how do we design this strategy, and how many measurements are required?
 If the levels $\mathbf{M} = (M_1,\ldots,M_r)$ correspond to the wavelet scales, and $\mathbf{s}=(s_1,\ldots,s_r)$ to the sparsities within them, then the best one could hope to achieve is that the number of measurements $m_k$ in the $k^{\rth}$ sampling level is proportional to the sparsity $s_k$ in the corresponding sparsity level.
 Our main theorem below shows that multilevel sampling can achieve this, up to an exponentially-localized factor and the usual log terms.